-OPTIONAL VARIATIONS Add variation ingredients (if any) to skillet, stir 1 – 2 minutes until warm.
+ADD-IN's Add the add-in ingredients (if any) to the skillet and stir 1 – 2 minutes until warm.

-SAUCE & OPTIONAL SAUCE INGREDIENTS Add sauce and optional sauce ingredients (if any) to hot skillet, stirring to incorporate bits of chicken left in pan.
+THE BASE SAUCE + SAUCE ADD-IN'S Add sauce and optional sauce add-in ingredients (if any) to the hot skillet, stirring to incorporate bits of chicken left in the pan.
 Let thicken slightly.
 Pour sauce over chicken.
 Serve and enjoy!

 GET CREATIVE!
 Be creative with the variations.
 I’ve made this 20 times in a year, never once, twice, just by scrounging in the fridge beforehand.
 One summer, I taught a class where each of us cooked our own skillets of Chicken Sybil with a variety of ingredients.
-Favorite Optional Variations and Optional Sauce Ingredients included sun-dried tomatoes, frozen peas, fresh mushrooms, black bean sauce and fresh basil, also garlic and rhubarb jam.
+Favorite Add-In's and Sauce Add-In's included sun-dried tomatoes, frozen peas, fresh mushrooms, black bean sauce and fresh basil, also garlic and rhubarb jam.
 What variations have you tried?
 Leave a comment to inspire others!

 More Quick 'n' Easy Chicken Recipes

 More "Concept" Recipes to Make Again and Again, One Recipe, Many Variations